 Di has a BA and Graduate Diplomas of Teaching and of Librarianship from the University of Tasmania.
-She is an Accredited Coach with Growth Coaching International, a Certified Cognitive Coach with the Centre for Cognitive Coaching (USA) and has undertaken study in the Solution Focus approach to coaching.
+She is an Accredited Coach with Growth Coaching International, a Certified Cognitive Coach with the Centre for Cognitive Coaching (USA) and has completed a Solution Focused Business Professional Certificate at the University of Wisconsin.
 Di is an Accredited Practitioner of the psychometric tools – GENOS Emotional Intelligence Survey and Human Synergistics Life Skills Inventory and she is a member of the International Coaching Federation.

 Di has attended and presented workshops at a number of ACEL and GCI/CSE national conferences and published articles in the ACEL journal, The Australian Educational Leader.